syyao/alx-system_engineering-devops/0x02-shell_redirections/README.md

-grep -i "root" -A /etc/passwd : displays line containing the patern "root" and lines and three lines after them grep -i -v "bin" /etc/passwd:dsplay all lines in the files /etc/passwd that not conteet the patern "bin" grep -i "^[a-z]" /etc/ssh/sshd_config: displays all lines of the sshd_configstarting with a letter tr "A" "Z" | tr "c" "e": replace all characters A and Z by c and e respectively
+grep -i "root" -A /etc/passwd : displays line containing the patern "root" and lines and three lines after them grep -i -v "bin" /etc/passwd:dsplay all lines in the files /etc/passwd that not conteet the patern "bin" grep -i "^[a-z]" /etc/ssh/sshd_config: displays all lines of the sshd_configstarting with a letter tr "A" "Z" | tr "c" "e": replace all characters A and Z by c and e respectively tr -d "cC" : creates a scripts that remove all letters c and C